eficode-academy/codeascode/CodeJourney.md

 Do some work on implementing the Roman Numerals converter, to see the build pipeline in action.
 Help for the Go-lang syntax can be found here: [Effective GO](https://golang.org/doc/effective_go.html)

 Don't focus on using fancy language constructs or using a fancy algorithm.
 The actual coding exercise is not important - instead focus on the process of making small incremental changes, commiting and pushing them, and see how the Continuous Delivery Pipeline works.

-## Step V
-Setup performance test

-## Step VI - Extend your pipeline
-Now that we have a basic pretested integration setup that only allows "good" commits on master, it is time to continue the CD storyline and add other verification steps "post-integration".

-Suggestions might include:

-  * Run functional tests
-  * Deploy your webapp "to a test environment", e.g. on port 8081.
-  * Use the included Dockerized siege-engine tool to load test your application.
-  * Can you find a simple code coverage tool for go or other static analysis?
-  * Release notes?
-  * Versioning?

-If a commit passes through your pipeline and has "sufficient" quality, it is time to deploy it to production.
-E.g. port 80

-## Step VII

-Continue work on the roman numerals converter.
-If you have already completed the full converter, try to see if you can improve the way you test it.

-Ideas could be:

- * Can you write true unit tests instead of functional http tests?
- * Can you find a way of splitting up your tests, so that you can control when to run unit tests and when to run http tests?

-## Optional tasks to keep you going
-### Writing jobDSL
- * Try to re-create one or more of your build jobs using JobDSL.
- * Try to use jobDSL to set up a Jenkins "Pipeline View" to show your pipeline status.

-## Using the provided JobDSL and analyzing the created pipeline.
- * The go webserver actually has a JobDSL script that sets up a pipeline for the project.
-Try to get it running in a seed job that polls for changes.
- * Experiment with making simple iterative changes to the pipeline and see the seed job recreate the generated jobs.
- * Try to understand all the things that the pipeline steps do to pass parameters on to the downstream jobs.